hub-kubernetes/kubernetes-CKA/multi-master-hard-way/README.md

 *   ETCD client/server certificates for authentication between each other and API server

-# Installing necessary software on kubectl node
+# Installing necessary software on Control node

 ##  Installing cfssl